 15: Name Address and Phone Number in the Footer

-As your local business, Google relies on consistency between the names address and phone number you display on your website and all the other external links to your site as a way of testing relevance and authority.
+As your local business, Google relies on consistency between the names, addresses and phone numbers you display on your website and all the other external links to your site as a way of testing relevance and authority.
 Name, address and phone number is called NAP by the SEO industry.

-So it is likely that your Google my business listing and your website will rank higher if you are totally consistent throughout all your website properties with the use of your name address and phone number.
+So it is likely that your Google my business listing and your website will rank higher if you are totally consistent throughout all your website properties using your name, address and phone number.
 Consistent means that it is written in exactly the same way all the time in all the places that you have listings.

 16: Google Analytics

 You can’t manage what you don’t measure.
-So if you don’t know what’s going on in the homepage or your website, then you can’t manage it.
-You’d be crazy not to install Google analytics: it’s free and it’s extremely comprehensive.
+So if you don’t know what is happening on the homepage or your website, you can’t manage it.
+You’d be crazy not to install Google analytics: it’s free, and it’s extremely comprehensive.

 17: Customer Focused Content